hershal-rami/SchedUMD/README.md

 https://api.umd.io/v1/courses

 To Do:
--If the algorithm is too slow, replace heat map conflict checking with hashsets or some other method.
-Can rewrite in a different language if its still too slow
+-Replace heat map conflict checking with hashsets or some other method -Create front-end to manipulate the class data
--Create front-end to manipulate the class data
+-Cut down number of redudanct sections (i.e. same times but different discussions/rooms) -Add ability to filter out undesired schedules based on time, location, professor, etc.
 -Use Threading to make API calls as the user selects a course in the dropdown -Add additional options to filter out undesired schedules -Pick classes closest to a certain location/optimizing schedules for distance